VimaGupta345/vimagupta.github.io/README.md

 ## About Me

-I am a second year Master's student in <a href="https://www.cc.gatech.edu/" target="_blank">College of Computing</a> at <a href="https://www.gatech.edu/" target="_blank">Georgia Institute of Technology</a>.
-I am interested in building robust systems for computationally expensive domains that require a paradigm shift from traditional system design.
-My ongoing projects and coursework are aligned towards creating a foundational understanding of distributed systems for machine learning and other domain specific optimizations.
+I am a first year PhD student in <a href="https://www.cc.gatech.edu/" target="_blank">College of Computing</a> at <a href="https://www.gatech.edu/" target="_blank">Georgia Institute of Technology</a>.
+I am interested in building robust systems for computationally expensive foundational models like LLMs.
+My ongoing projects and coursework are aligned towards creating a foundational understanding of distributed systems for large models.

 ### Ongoing Research

+- How to improve latency and throughput for LLM inference systems.
 - Exploring the qubit mapping, routing and scheduling problem for trapped-ion based quantum computers, with <a href="http://prod.tinker.cc.gatech.edu/" target="_blank"> TINKER group </a> under the supervision of <a href="https://www.ece.gatech.edu/faculty-staff-directory/tom-conte" target="_blank">Dr. Tom Conte</a>.
 (Master's thesis)
 - Teaching neural networks how to count, under the guidance of <a href="https://psychology.gatech.edu/sashank-varma" target="_blank">Dr. Sashank Varma</a> from <a href="https://ic.gatech.edu/" target="_blank">School of Interactive Computing</a>. <a href="https://escholarship.org/uc/item/91z2p9h1" target="_blank"> Poster at CogSci'22! </a>.
-(Full paper under review at IJCAI'23)
+(Full paper under review at AAAI'23)

 ### Projects

 1. Improving ranking consistency of One-shot Neural Architecture Search techniques.
-(WIP)
 2. Manifold mixup based regularization in federated learning. (<a href="https://github.com/VimaGupta345" target="_blank">code available on request</a>)
 3. Virtual CPU scheduler with memory coordinator for KVM based hypervisor. (<a href="https://github.com/VimaGupta345" target="_blank">code available on request</a>)
 4. <a href="docs/papers/TINKER_report.pdf" target="_blank">Study</a>  of Sparse and General Matrix Multiplication techniques and code profiling of exascale computing proxy apps for better performance.